abiradar-enine/python-jobs/README.md

 ## Tasks
 1. Clone the git repository - git@github.com:vishalapte/python-jobs.git and create a branch where you’ll be committing the code changes/answers.
-2. Create a virtual environment and activate it.
+2. Create a virtual environment in your project and activate it, henceforth use this virtual environment for subsequent tasks.
 3. Install all the requirements from requirements.txt file in the project and solve for any errors that you might face while doing so.
+Under the test_data folder (Create if not present) place the command.txt file, record the steps you used to install the requirements in this command.txt file.
 4. Identify and solve any problem that you might face while trying to run the server.
 5. Navigate to the admin panel and implement steps if required to access the admin panel.
 (No need to commit for this question. )
 6. Change the background colour of ‘2’ to brown.
 On the ‘Senior Developer Role’ page of the project.
 7. Add a new app to the project, name : cars.
-8. Implement basic authentication in the app and make sure only authenticated users access the HomePage of the project.
-9. Create the following models
+8. Create the following models
   	<br>Car model.
       	<br>1. maker : String field : Foreign Key
       	<br>2. car_name : String field